onebytegone/frisbee-lights/README.md

 This is a LED bracket that attaches to a frisbee.
 The goal is to make it possible to play frisbee at night.

+## Current version report

+So far, v1.1 has lasted for about 2hr of fairly rough play from the frisbee's standpoint that is.
+This is an improvement over v1.0 which started to have issues after ~45min and failed at about the 2hr mark.

+One downside with v1.1, it seems to be heavier than v1.0.
+It appears to impact the flight of the disc a little more than I would like.
+Don't have any hard data on this however.

 ## Changelog